rasilab/adarnell_2018/README.md

 # Code for analysis : Darnell, Subramaniam, and O'Shea 2018

-This github repository includes jupyter notebooks for reproducing all plots in the paper, and R scripts for sequencing data analysis, in [scripts/](scripts)
+This github repository includes jupyter notebooks (and associated static HTML files) for reproducing all plots in the paper, and R scripts for sequencing data analysis, in [scripts/](scripts)

 ## Table of Contents